MartaReb/Python-100days-Of-Code-Journey/Day 05/README.md

 ## 🗓️ Day 5 - Python Loops

 ### 🔑 Topics Covered
--Using the for loop with Python lists
+- Using the for loop with Python lists
--For loops and the range() function
+- For loops and the range() function

 ### 💻 Project - [Password Generator](https://github.com/MartaReb/100-days-of-code-Python/blob/main/Day%2005/main.py)